krishemenway/krishemenway-svc/README.md

 # krishemenway-svc
-.NET core services for notifications and things I want to do/track
+Services for notifications and things I want to do/track/show

 ## KrisHemenway.AndroidApp
 Android app written in Kotlin that will receive and display notifications from services